Free Trial

 • H&R Block announced an increase in its quarterly dividend to $0.42, representing an annualized payout of $1.68 with a yield of 3.3%, set to be paid on October 6th to investors of record as of September 4th.

-State of New Jersey Common Pension Fund D decreased its position in shares of H&R Block, Inc. (NYSE:HRB - Free Report) by 11.7% during the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 44,945 shares of the company's stock after selling 5,928 shares during the period.
-State of New Jersey Common Pension Fund D's holdings in H&R Block were worth $2,468,000 as of its most recent filing with the Securities & Exchange Commission.
+State of New Jersey Common Pension Fund D decreased its position in H&R Block, Inc. (NYSE:HRB - Free Report) by 11.7% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 44,945 shares of the company's stock after selling 5,928 shares during the period.
+State of New Jersey Common Pension Fund D's holdings in H&R Block were worth $2,468,000 at the end of the most recent quarter.

 H&R Block Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, October 6th.
-Investors of record on Thursday, September 4th will be paid a $0.42 dividend.
-This represents a $1.68 dividend on an annualized basis and a yield of 3.3%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, October 6th.
+Stockholders of record on Thursday, September 4th will be given a $0.42 dividend.
 This is a boost from H&R Block's previous quarterly dividend of $0.38.
+This represents a $1.68 dividend on an annualized basis and a dividend yield of 3.3%.
 The ex-dividend date of this dividend is Thursday, September 4th.
-H&R Block's payout ratio is currently 33.56%.
+H&R Block's dividend payout ratio (DPR) is presently 33.56%.

 H&R Block Profile